Note: The links below will

 Research Facility rack -- the first experiment facility to be

-delivered to the International Space Station. was responsible for design and development of
+Marshall Center was responsible for design and development of

 the three Multi-Purpose Logistics Modules and the Human Research Facility rack.

-The only is
+The only potential problem is

-the that is experiencing this week.
-The
+weather that Florida is experiencing this week.
+The countdown

 continues...